-We have never declared or paid any cash dividends on our capital stock.
-We currently intend to retain all available funds and any future earnings for use in the operation of our business and do not anticipate paying any dividends on our common stock in the foreseeable future.
-Any future determination to declare dividends will be made at the discretion of our board of directors and will depend on our financial condition, operating results, capital requirements, general business conditions and other factors that our board of directors may deem relevant.
+We have not declared or paid any cash dividends on our capital stock since our inception.
+We currently intend to retain future earnings, if any, to finance the operation and expansion of our business and do not anticipate paying any cash dividends on our common stock in the foreseeable future.
+Any future determination related to our dividend policy will be made at the discretion of our board of directors and will depend on our financial condition, results of operations, capital requirements, restrictions contained in current or future financing instruments, provisions of applicable law and other factors the board deems relevant.